 There’s a lot to consider when you’re choosing a domain name.

-You need to decide on who to purchase your domain from, avoid potential scams, ensure the name you choose is suitable for your business, make sure it can be search engine optimized, and more.
+You need to consider the different types of domain registrars selling their services.
+This can help you avoid potential scams, ensure the name you choose is suitable for your business, make sure it can be search engine optimized, and more.

 Knowing exactly what to do, and not to do, can be really overwhelming.

 So we’ve taken the time to do the research for you.